New Braunfels Utilities Prepares to Sell Main Plaza Office

-Through the decades, NBU, as the Main Plaza’s northeast anchor, has served as a trusted community steward.
-New Braunfels Utilities has had the privilege to watch the main plaza and entire downtown district grow and flourish.
+Through the decades, New Braunfels Utilities, as the Main Plaza’s northeast anchor, has served as a trusted community steward.
+New Braunfels Utilities has had the privilege to watch the Main Plaza and entire downtown district grow and flourish.

-New Braunfels Utilities has worked with the city to designate the property as an overlay district to establish standards, to assure the site’s future owner maintains the historical integrity that NBU has worked decades to preserve and to protect.
+New Braunfels Utilities has worked with the City to designate the property as an overlay district to establish standards to assure the site’s future owner maintains the historical integrity NBU has worked decades to preserve and protect.

 As a part of its real estate strategy goals, NBU desires to both divest its interest in the Main Plaza Building and enable a transformational project for the betterment of the community.
-With these goals in mind, NBU and the City of New Braunfels created an Overlay District on the property, allowing for a variety of uses, in order to clear a path forward.
+With these goals in mind, NBU and the City of New Braunfels created an Overlay District on the property, allowing for various uses to clear a path forward.

-- Any redevelopment is compatible to the unique location on Main Plaza
+- Any redevelopment is compatible with the unique location on Main Plaza.

 History of 263 Main Plaza

-New Braunfels Utilities was established in 1942 when the City Commission of New Braunfels, purchased the electric transmission and distribution systems from Guadalupe Electric Company, which served the City of New Braunfels and surrounding areas.
-The Main Plaza building is a collection of three buildings on a 1.27 acre site, with the original building built in the early 1800’s, and the most recent addition being completed in the 1980s.
+New Braunfels Utilities was established in 1942 when the City Commission of New Braunfels purchased the electric transmission and distribution systems from Guadalupe Electric Company, which served the City of New Braunfels and surrounding areas.
+The Main Plaza building is a collection of three buildings on a 1.27-acre site, with the original building built in the early 1800’s and the most recent addition completed in the 1980s.
 The two-story structure today totals 26,721 square feet and contains surface parking.
 Downtown New Braunfels is on the cusp of significant redevelopment, with the city recently adopting the South Castell Avenue Visioning Plan in 2018.
 Being located within Main Plaza and the historic district, the site is in close proximity to many amenities in the core of downtown New Braunfels.